scrtlabs/SecretNetwork/docs/upgrades/romulus-upgrade-instructions.md

 We are using a modified fork of the cosmos-sdk to address issues with using a genesis file created via an `export`.
 There is a risk that an export of the current chain state may reveal a new issue.

 If necessary, the network can be relaunched with the old chain `enigma-1`.
-For this reason do not delete the existing `.enigmad` and `.enigmcli` directories.
+For this reason do not delete the existing `.secretd` and `.enigmcli` directories.
 See the *Recovery* section below.

 ## Recovery